GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

 - In a Ubuntu desktop environment, you can use the "Terminal" application for the CLI (command line interface).
 Alternatively you can use **Ctrl-Alt-T**
 - If you are in Ubuntu in WSL or connected to the Biocluster, you're already using CLI
-- Another option for simple access to a terminal is using [MobaXTerm](https://mobaxterm.mobatek.net/) in "local" mode

 <br>